-On May 12, 2017, we issued and sold to seven accredited investors, including Michael Taglich and Robert Taglich, an aggregate of \$3,089,186 principal amount of our Subordinated Convertible Notes due May 12, 2018 (the "Bridge Notes"), together with warrants to purchase a total of 372,191 shares of common stock, for a total purchase price of \$2,999,198, resulting in gross proceeds of \$1,495,870, net of the cancellation of \$1,503,328 of indebtedness we owed to Michael Taglich and Robert Taglich for working capital advances made on May 2 and 10, 2017 together with accrued interest.
+On May 12, 2017, we issued and sold to seven accredited investors, including Michael Taglich and Robert Taglich, an aggregate of \$3,089,186 principal amount of our Subordinated Convertible Notes due May 12, 2018, together with warrants to purchase a total of 372,191 shares of common stock, for a total purchase price of \$2,999,198, resulting in gross proceeds of \$1,495,870, net of the cancellation of \$1,503,328 of indebtedness we owed to Michael Taglich and Robert Taglich for working capital advances made on May 2 and 10, 2017 together with accrued interest.

-On May 19, 2017 we issued and sold to ten accredited investors, including a partnership in which Michael Taglich and Robert Taglich are partners, an aggregate of \$1,069,438 principal amount of Bridge Notes, together with warrants to purchase a total of 128,848 shares of common stock, for a total purchase price of \$1,038,286.
-The Bridge Notes and warrants are substantially identical to those sold by the Company on May 12, 2017.
+On May 19, 2017 we issued and sold to ten accredited investors, including a partnership in which Michael Taglich and Robert Taglich are partners, an aggregate of \$1,069,438 principal amount of our Subordinated Convertible Notes due May 12, 2018, together with warrants to purchase a total of 128,848 shares of common stock, for a total purchase price of \$1,038,286.
+The Subordinated Convertible Notes due May 12, 2018 sold on May 19 2017 and warrants are identical to those sold by the Company on May 12, 2017, except for the date of issuance.

-The Bridge Notes and warrants were issued for a purchase price equal to 97% of the principal amount of the Bridge Notes purchased.
-The principal amount of each Bridge Note will be increased by 2% for each 30 days it remains outstanding commencing August 1, 2017.
-Upon the occurrence of, and during the continuance of an Event of Default (as defined in the Bridge Notes), the Bridge Notes will accrue late interest at the rate of 10% per annum.
-Payment of the principal and accrued interest, if any, on the Bridge Notes is junior and subordinate in right of payment to the Company's indebtedness under the Loan Agreement.
+Our Subordinated Convertible Notes due May 12, 2018 (the "May 2018 Notes") and related warrants were issued for a purchase price equal to 97% of the principal amount of the May 2018 Notes purchased.
+The principal amount of each May 2018 Note will be increased by 2% for each 30 days it remains outstanding commencing August 1, 2017.
+Upon the occurrence of, and during the continuance of an Event of Default (as defined in the May 2018 Notes), the May 2018 Notes will accrue late interest at the rate of 10% per annum.
+Payment of the principal and accrued interest, if any, on the May 2018 Notes is junior and subordinate in right of payment to the Company's indebtedness under the Loan Facility.

-The principal amount, together with accrued interest, if any (together, the "Conversion Amount"), of the Bridge Notes are convertible into shares of common stock until November 12, 2017 at an initial conversion price of \$2.49 per share, subject to anti-dilution and other adjustments for stock splits and certain fundamental transactions, including recapitalizations, mergers and other business combination transactions (the "Fixed Conversion Price"), and thereafter at the lower of the Fixed Conversion Price and 75% of the five (5) Weighted Average Prices (as defined in the Bridge Notes) of the common stock during the five consecutive trading day period ending on the trading immediately preceding the day of a request by the holder for conversion of the Bridge Note.
-The Company has the right to redeem all, or a portion of (on a pro rata basis), the Bridge Notes upon three trading days to the holders.
-Subject to the subordination provisions of the Bridge Notes, holders of the Bridge Notes have the right to request the redemption of their Notes at any time, and following an Event of Default or in advance of a Change of Control (as defined in the Bridge Notes).
+The principal amount, together with accrued interest, if any (together, the "Conversion Amount"), of the May 2018 Notes are convertible into shares of common stock until November 12, 2017 at an initial conversion price of \$2.49 per share, subject to anti-dilution and other adjustments for stock splits and certain fundamental transactions, including recapitalizations, mergers and other business combination transactions (the "Fixed Conversion Price"), and thereafter at the lower of the Fixed Conversion Price and 75% of the five (5) Weighted Average Prices (as defined in the May 2018 Notes) of the common stock during the five consecutive trading day period ending on the trading immediately preceding the day of a request by the holder for conversion of the May 2018 Notes.
+The Company has the right to redeem all, or a portion of (on a pro rata basis), the May 2018 Notes upon written notice to the holders not less than three trading days prior to the applicable redemption date.
+Subject to the subordination provisions of the May 2018 Notes, holders of the May 2018 Notes have the right to request the redemption of their Notes at any time, and following an Event of Default or in advance of a Change of Control (as defined in the May 2018 Notes).